2009…

 Discover, October 2009

-The human brain operates on just 20 watts of power—about equal to the dim light behind the pickle jar in your fridge.
-By comparison, a digital computer with the capacity of the brain would consume a million times as much power—roughly equal to a small hydroelectric plant.
-Scientists are working to build machines with this kind of power efficiency, but doing it will mean forgetting most of what we’ve learned about building computers over the last 60 years.
+People admire the brain for many reasons, but its most amazing attribute may be its energy efficiency.
+The human brain runs on just 20 watts of power — about equal to the dim light bulb behind the pickle jar in your refrigerator.
+By comparison, a digital computer with the same processing power would devour at least 10 megawatts of power — equal to a small hydroelectric power plant.
+A few engineers are trying to emulate the brain’s efficiency.
+Doing it will mean forgetting everything that we’ve learned about building computers over the last 60 years.

 The brain may not be fooled by sugar substitutes